MahmooudDarwish/Tic-Tac-Toe-Game/README.md

 Tic Tac Toe Game Server

-This repository contains the server code for a Tic Tac Toe game that supports both offline and networked play.
+This repository contains  a Tic Tac Toe game that supports both offline and networked play.
 You can play with a friend either on the same device or over the same network.

 Getting Started
 To get started with this project, follow these steps: